Rough going for those picked by Trump to be 'my generals'

 Now Kelly, who was also Trump’s first Homeland Security secretary, is the next to go.
 He will “be leaving at the end of the year,” Trump casually told reporters Saturday, after weeks of speculation and reported tensions inside the West Wing.
 During Kelly’s term as chief of staff, his growing frustrations with Trump had increasingly surfaced in news headlines, amid his struggles to impose structure in a White House in which decision-making is haphazard and the president’s family has channels of influence that circumvented his.

 For Mattis, serving in Trump’s Cabinet seemed to work well initially despite early concerns raised about maintaining civilian control over the military.
 Sensitive to those concerns, Mattis’ staff knew to call him Secretary, never General Mattis.
-And they knew never to refer to him as “Mad Dog,” a moniker he disliked and that came from media who covered Mattis as a general officer leading marines in the war zones.
-Mattis’ actual nickname is CHAOS, an acronym for Colonel Has An Outstanding Suggestion.
+And they knew never to refer to him as “Mad Dog,” a moniker he disliked and that came from reporters who covered Mattis as a general officer leading Marines in war zones.
+Mattis’ actual nickname is Chaos, an acronym for Colonel Has An Outstanding Suggestion.

 But Trump, seemingly unaware or unconcerned, frequently refers to Mattis in public as “General” or “Mad Dog.”

-Mattis, once a four-star general in the Marine Corps, was the rare adviser who could occasionally persuade Trump not to indulge his own instincts.
+Mattis, once a four-star Marine Corps general, was the rare adviser who could occasionally persuade Trump not to indulge his own instincts.
 He helped keep Trump from withdrawing from the Iran nuclear deal for many months until Trump ultimately did in May, and held at bay a hasty U.S. withdrawal from Syria.

 But as Trump has grown into the roles of president and commander in chief, he’s been less and less inclined to defer to the advice of others — including decorated military leaders.

-During a July 2017 meeting in the Situation Room, Trump repeatedly ordered Mattis to fire the commander in Afghanistan, General John Nicholson, because he was not winning the war.
-Mattis and General John Dunford, Chairman of the Joint Chiefs, both defended Nicholson, with Dunford offering to set up a meeting between Nicholson and Trump since they had never met.
+During a July 2017 meeting in the Situation Room, Trump repeatedly ordered Mattis to fire the commander in Afghanistan, Gen. John Nicholson, because he was not winning the war.
+Mattis and Gen. John Dunford, the chairman of the Joint Chiefs, both defended Nicholson, with Dunford offering to set up a meeting between Nicholson and Trump since they had never met.

 "Despite an initial infatuation with military leaders, the president seems to be tiring of them,” said retired Navy Adm.
 James Stavridis, the former NATO supreme allied commander and chief international security analyst for NBC News.
 “I fear General Mattis may be next, which would be the worst blow of all."